For the music director; a psalm of David.

-Give light to my eyes – ‘Let the eye of faith be clear, that I may see my God in the dark’ (Spurgeon).
+Revive me – ‘Give light to my eyes’ (NIV) – ‘Let the eye of faith be clear, that I may see my God in the dark’ (Spurgeon).

-Or I will sleep in death – God must return, else I shall die broken-hearted.
+God must return, else I shall die broken-hearted.
 Note, death is normally viewed by believers as ‘better by far’, Php 1:23, but is here dreaded.

-This is a prayer which will certainly be answered: before Satan can defeat us, he must first conquer God.
+Then my enemy will say, “I have defeated him” – This is a prayer which will certainly be answered: before Satan can defeat us, he must first conquer God.

-13:5 But I trust in your unfailing love; my heart rejoices in your salvation.
+13:5 But I trust in your faithfulness.

 What a change between the beginning of the psalm and the end!
 The clouds have lifted; the sun shines again.
 The mourners’ sobbing is replaced by the praise of the worshiper.